MartaSwierczewska/skplanes/README.md

 # Skplanes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.
+To run application installed `node_modules` are needed.

 ## Development server